mynona/vapor-oauth-example/README.md

 * Client stores access_token, refresh_token and id_token as cookies on the client
 * Client checks /token_info endpoint to access restricted resources
 * Client requests a new access_token if the access_token cookie has expired or if the access_token is not valid anymore when the protected page is accessed
-* Client can call /oauth/userinfo endpoint and shows result in Xcode console
+* Client can call /oauth/userinfo endpoint and shows result in Xcode console.
+* **Server** can add customized properties to the returned OAuthUser payload
 * Client initiates logout
 * **Server** destroys session upon logout
 * Client destroys cookies upon logout

----
-# What is out of scope of this example flow?

-* Request id_token separately from Authorization Grant Flow